streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 Map modules are used for data extraction, filtering, and transformation.
 They should be used when direct extraction is needed avoiding the need to reuse them later in the DAG.

-For performance considerations, developers should use a single map, instead of multiple maps that extract single events/functions.
-It's better to perform as much extraction as possible from a singular, top-level map module and then pass the data around for consumption by other Substreams modules.
-This is the most straightforward, simplistic, and recommended approach for both the backend and consumer development experience.
+For performance considerations, you should use a single map, instead of multiple maps that extract single events or functions.
+It's better to perform the maximum amount of extraction from a single top-level map module and then pass the data to be consumed by other Substreams modules.
+This is the most straightforward, simplistic, and the recommended approach for the backend and consumer development experiences.

-Notable facts and use cases for working map modules include:
+Notable facts and use cases for functional map modules include:

 - Extracting model data from an event or a function's inputs.
 - Reading data from a block and transforming said data into a custom protobuf structure.